Visual psychiatry — telehealth across Virginia.

 Reduce shame through witnessing

 Shame diminishes when it is seen and held without judgment.
-The act of a clinician looking at something a patient has chosen to share — with genuine curiosity and no interpretation — is one of the most therapeutically precise things that can happen in a session.
+The act of a clinician receiving something a patient has chosen to share — with genuine curiosity and no interpretation — is one of the most therapeutically precise things that can happen in a session.

 Support treatment planning precision